WNWR

-WNWR (1540 AM) is a commercial radio station in Philadelphia, Pennsylvania owned by Aztec Capital Partners.
-Its studio is located at 200 Monument Road, Suite 6, Bala Cynwyd, Pennsylvania and its transmitter is located in the Roxborough neighborhood of Philadelphia, off Ridge Avenue.
+WNWR (1540 AM) is a commercial radio station in Philadelphia, Pennsylvania.
+It broadcasts a Christian talk and teaching format and is owned by Wilkins Broadcasting LLC.
+Program hosts include Jim Daly, John MacArthur, Greg Laurie and Charles Capps.
+The studios are at 200 Monument Road, Suite 6, in Bala Cynwyd.

-The station airs a simulcast of WHAT 1340 AM airing Spanish music.
+By day, WNWR is powered at 10,000 watts, non-directional.
+As 1540 AM is a clear channel frequency, to protect other stations from interference, at night it reduces power to 7 watts.
+The transmitter is in the Belmont Village neighborhood of Philadelphia, off Conshohocken Avenue.
+Programming is also heard on 250-watt FM translator W237EH at 95.3 MHz in Pennsauken, New Jersey.
+The actual area where the tower is carries the title Wynnefield Heights.
+A single tower carries the station.
+The coordinates previously quoted referred to the 3 mast array in Roxborough which was replaced by a road of new houses.

 History

+Christian programming

 The station first signed on the air on July 11, 1947.
-Its call sign was WJMJ which stood for "Jesus, Mary, Joseph."
+Its call sign was WJMJ which stood for "Jesus, Mary, Joseph".
 The station broadcast middle-of-the-road music and religious programming.
 It was owned by Patrick Joseph Stanton and had its offices and studios in the St. James Hotel.

-It was a daytimer, powered at 1,000 watts and forced to sign-off at sunset to avoid interfering with other stations on 1540 kHz.
+WJMJ was a daytimer, powered at 1,000 watts and forced to sign-off at sunset to avoid interfering with other stations on 1540 kHz.
 In the late 1950s, the station got a boost to 50,000 watts, but it still had to stay off the air at night.
 One of the programs carried on WJMJ in the 1950s was George A. Palmer's popular Morning Cheer daily broadcast.

+Country and oldies

-In 1965 it was acquired by Rust Craft Greeting Cards, which changed the call letters to WRCP, which stood for Rust Craft Philadelphia.
-In 1967, Rust Craft changed the format to country music, a format not found on the Philadelphia radio dial.
-In 1981, after 560 WFIL adopted a country format, WRCP switched to oldies.
+In 1965 it was acquired by the Rust Craft Greeting Card Company, which changed the call letters to WRCP (for "Rust Craft Philadelphia").
+In 1967, Rust Craft changed the sound to country music, a format not found on the Philadelphia radio dial.

+In 1981, after WFIL also adopted a country format, WRCP switched to oldies.
 Later in 1985, the call sign was changed to WSNI to match sister station 104.5 WSNI-FM (now WRFF).
-For a time, the AM broadcast an all-Beatles-and-Motown format.
+For a time, the AM station broadcast an all-Beatles-and-Motown format.
 After two years, a more conventional oldies mix returned and the station became WPGR ("Philly Gold Radio").